MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-how-to-enable-automatic-digest-storage.md

 [!INCLUDE [Azure SQL Database](../../../includes/applies-to-version/asdb.md)]

-In this article, we will describe how you can configure automatic generation and storage of database digests through the Azure portal, PowerShell, or the Azure CLI.
+In this article, we'll describe how you can configure automatic generation and storage of database digests through the Azure portal, PowerShell, or the Azure CLI.

 ## Prerequisites

 - Have an active Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/).
 - An Azure SQL Database

-## Enable automatic digest storage
+## Enable automatic digest storage using the Azure portal

 # [Portal](#tab/Portal)